michaelneale/goose-perception/README.md

 other recipes will examine your communications history and contributions, and form a picture and some metrics of what you have been doing recently and with whom.
 They will then proactively go to work (checkout `observers` dir).

+# Actions
+The actions directory contain many action "recipes" that will take action when directed or when decided (in the background) are warranted.

 # Voice commands